 - Additional documentation may be required if you have had a legal name change;

 - Additional documentation to verify lawful presence in the United States will be required if you are a non-citizen.

 Persons who are not United States citizens (legal temporary or permanent residents) are required to present full documentation to apply for a new, or renew their existing, Driver’s License, Learner's Permit, or Non-Driver ID Card.
 This includes providing documents which prove name, date of birth, Social Security Number, lawful status in the United States, and Vermont residency.

-Renewing, updating or requesting a duplicate by mail (after January 1, 2014) will result in the issuance of a Non-Real ID compliant card, good for only two (2) years.
+Renewing, updating or requesting a duplicate license by mail will result in the issuance of a Non-Real ID compliant card, unless you have already been certified as Real ID compliant.

 You should receive a renewal notice by mail, approximately 30 days before your driver license expires.

 All questions on the renewal application must be answered and the application must be signed.
 Any changes (such as address change) must be indicated on the form.